 Elaborate precautions were taken to prevent discovery of North Vietnam's support of the southern Communist organization.
-Reliable sources estimate
+Reliable sources estimate 40,000 trained military personnel infiltrated from

 OPPOSING LEADERS

 President Ngo Dinh Diem of South Vietnam was a constant target of Communist propaganda.